 Once the "DM.02.
-DM event protocol adapter" receives an adaptation request to be executed by the automation from the "EM.01.
-Publish/Subscribe Context Broker (CB)" it adapts it, if necessary, to meet the event protocol supported by the "DM.01.
-Device manager OPC UA client" component and notifies it.

-When the "DM.01.
-Device manager OPC UA client" receives the notification of the event it retrieves the semantic representation information from the "MS.01.
-Semantic representation repository" to identify the method provided by the automation that is linked to the action to be executed and the endpoint of the "AM.06.
-Automation OPC-UA Server" from the "MS.02 OPC UA discovery server" and then executes the appropriate method trough the "AM.06.
-Automation OPC-UA Server".
+DM event adapter" receives an adaptation request to be executed by the automation from the "EM.01.
+Publish/Subscribe Context Broker (CB)" it adapts it, if necessary, to meet the event format supported by the "DM.03.
+Device manager OPC UA client" component and identifies the method provided by the automation that is linked to the action to be executed from the virtual asset repository (CAM.03) through the "CAM.01 CAM Services" as well as the endpoint of the "AM.05.
+OPC-UA Server".
+Then "DM.03.
+Device manager OPC UA client" send the method to be executed trough the "AM.05.
+OPC-UA Server".